Biography

 Work in Progress

 My current research explores the concept of the Anthropocene, especially in terms of the way it opens new methodological intersections between the humanities and the sciences, an approach Tobias Menely and I have been calling the Earth System Humanities.
 At present, I am approaching this topic through nineteenth-century natural history and evolutionary theory, asking how Victorian debates around species, geologic time, extinction, and the fossil record must be re-evaluated in light of the human species's emergence as a geologic agent at planetary scale during the same period.
-This project is in its early stages, but several articles have appeared or are forthcoming in journals and edited collections.
+Articles from this project have appeared or are forthcoming in journals and edited collections.
 I am also co-editor (with Tobias Menely, UC-Davis) of Anthropocene Reading: Literary History in Geologic Times, (Penn State University Press, 2017), co-organizer (with Jason Groves, UW Germanics) of a Simpson Center Interdisciplinary Research Cluster on the Anthropocene, and editor (along with Sarah Dimick and Alison Glassie) of the book series "Under the Sign of Nature: Explorations in Environmental Humanities" from University of Virginia Press.

 Research